 Animals and Lights

 For most outdoor zoo exhibits, the animals have access but typically remain inside, beyond our view, to stay warm.
 To improve your odds of animal sightings in the outdoor areas, arrive during daytime hours.
-Animals typically move indoors for warmth by 5:00.
+Most animals head indoors for warmth by 5:00.

 Many visitors long to see Fritz the Hippo.
-It may be challenging to imagine, but Fritz is over a year old.
+It may be challenging to imagine, but Fritz is over three years old.
 He is still a favorite among zoo visitors.

 Please note that it must be 40 degrees Fahrenheit or warmer for Fritz to be outside.
 Remember, the festival is about the lights!
 Observe what animals you can, but revel in the festive holiday lights and music.